Best Outdoor Grills 2026: Top Picks

 32-Inch Cooking Area | Charcoal | Warming Rack | Heavy-Duty Grate | $294.99

-The Grill Boss 32-inch model at $294.99 earns an EVS of 7.99, with the same 4.4-star rating as the 22-inch version but penalized by the higher price point.
+The Grill Boss 32-inch model at $294.99 earns an Buyer-Fit Score of 7.99, with the same 4.4-star rating as the 22-inch version but penalized by the higher price point.
 The primary differentiator is the massive 32-inch cooking surface — roughly twice the area of the 22-inch model — making it suitable for parties, large families, or anyone who regularly cooks for groups of 10+.
 The 124-review base mirrors the smaller model, suggesting consistent quality across the Grill Boss line.
 If your typical cookout serves more than 8 people, the extra capacity justifies the $180 premium over the 22-inch model.

 Pilot Rock 2-Pack CBP-135: Best Dual-Grill Setup